vgrjdon/tracker/.github/ISSUE_TEMPLATE/bug-report.md

 -->

 <!-- Checked checkbox should look like this: [x] -->
- - [ ] I am on the [latest](https://github.com/ActivityWatch/activitywatch/releases/latest) ActivityWatch version.
+ - [ ] I am on the [latest](https://github.com/aceofwork/aceofwork/releases/latest) aceofwork version.
  - [ ] I have searched the issues of this repo and believe that this is not a duplicate.